gasperbr/unwindooor-sdk/README.md

     maxPriceImpact,     // Price impact we accept.
 (Will throw an error if exceeded) priceSlippage,      // Slippage we allow
     wethAddress,        // Weth9 address
-    factoryAddress      // Sushi factory address
+    sushiAddress,       // Sushi address (only relevant when interacting with SushiMaker) factoryAddress      // Sushi factory address
   })
 ```